namebasehq/api-documentation/web-socket-api.md

 # Web Socket Data Feeds for Namebase

-The host for the streams is wss://namebase.io:443/
+The host for the streams is wss://app.namebase.io:443/

+Note: this root URL is different than the root URL for the REST endpoints.

 The `/ticker` feeds send data every second.